litteratti/PoeTries/README.md

 ### Support or Contact

 Having troubles with all this mess?
-Check out my blog [Litteratti](http://litteratti.wordpress.com/) or [contact me] at rabolas@gmcil.com and I’ll help you sort it out.
+Check out my blog [Litteratti](http://litteratti.wordpress.com/) or [contact me] at rabolas at gmail.com and I will help you sort it out.